dos1/flow3r-firmware/docs/badge/application-programming.rst

     st3m.run.run_responder(Example())

-Try it: when you run this code, you can move the red square using the left shoulder button.
+Try it: when you run this code, you can move the red square using the app (by default left) shoulder button.

 Example 1c: Taking time into consideration